foundriesio/docs/source/reference-manual/linux/linux-disk-encryption.rst

   $ cat meta-subscriber-overrides/conf/machine/include/lmp-factory-custom.inc
   DISTRO_FEATURES:append:intel-corei7-64 = " luks"

-Then make sure to enroll the :ref:`UEFI Secure Boot Certificates <ref-secure-boot-uefi>` to enable secure boot support.
+Then enroll the :ref:`UEFI Secure Boot Certificates <ref-secure-boot-uefi>` to enable secure boot support.
 This is required as the LUKS2 TPM 2.0 token leverages PCR 7, which tracks the secure boot state.

-Now install ``swtpm`` in the host machine (if not already installed), and start the ``swtpm`` daemon, which will be later consumed by Qemu and act as the hardware TPM.
+Now install ``swtpm`` on the host machine, and start the ``swtpm`` daemon.
+This will be consumed by QEMU and act as the hardware TPM.

 .. code-block:: console

    $ mkdir -p /tmp/mytpm
    $ while true; do swtpm socket --tpmstate dir=/tmp/mytpm --ctrl type=unixio,path=/tmp/mytpm/swtpm-sock --tpm2; done;

-Run Qemu with the required extra TPM 2.0 related commands:
+Run QEMU with the required extra TPM 2.0 related commands:

 .. code-block:: console